 You may track the processing of your request by logging onto the NITE website and clicking on “status of application”.

-Examinees with approved special accommodations for the MITAM test on a particular date who wish to change their test date or retake the test on another date must submit an additional request for special accommodations on the new date, using this form - male/female.
+Examinees who received approval for special test accommodations and who wish to change their test date or who intend to retake the test on another date must submit an additional request for special accommodations for the new test date, by following these instructions.
 This request, too, must reach NITE no later than the registration deadline.

 The academic institutions that receive the test scores of examinees applying to them are entitled to receive information regarding the conditions under which the test was administered.
 Your application for special accommodations constitutes permission for NITE to disclose such information.